 In May of 1996, the CRM firm Cultural Resources, Inc (CRI) performed a preliminary survey of the area,

-parts of which had previously been excavated by Graham and Stewart (Stewart 1992).
+parts of which had previously been excavated by Graham and Stewart.
 During this season,

 CRI stripped the plow zone and mapped all features uncovered, including "five palisade lines, eight

 narrow trenches, a midden-filled ditch, two possible hearths, numerous scattered posts, and other